-- Federal student loans must be repaid, deferred, or in a satisfactory repayment status. - Less than half-time students may be eligible for Federal PELL Grants and some other student aid programs. - Students attending two colleges in the same enrollment period must inform both financial aid administrators (students cannot receive federal aid at more than one college per term). - Students who have received a bachelor's degree are not eligible for Federal PELL Grants, Federal Supplemental Educational Opportunity Grant, State HOPE Scholarship, or State HOPE Grant but may be eligible for other student aid programs. - Convictions of drug distribution or possession may make a student ineligible
+- Federal student loans must be repaid, deferred, or in a satisfactory repayment status. - Less than half-time students may be eligible for Federal PELL Grants and some other student aid programs. - Students attending two colleges in the same enrollment period must inform both financial aid administrators (students cannot receive federal aid at more than one college per term). - Students who have received a bachelor's degree are not eligible for Federal PELL Grants, Federal Supplemental Educational Opportunity Grant, State HOPE Scholarship, State HOPE Grant, State Zell Miller Grant, or State Zell Miller Scholarship, but may be eligible for other student aid programs. - Convictions of drug distribution or possession may make a student ineligible for financial aid awards.